Astronomy

 responsible for the study of all things related to geology.

-as with NAS above, and NOAA below, there is a wealth of information,
+Just as with NASA above, and NOAA below, there is a wealth

-and your biggest challenge may simply be to find what you need.
+of information, and your biggest challenge may simply be to find

 Meteorology

-at About.com - What can we say other than some
+About.com - What can we say other than some of

-Administration, this is the agency responsible for public weather
+this is the agency responsible for public weather forecasting in

-forecasting in the United States.
-NOAA has many sites
+the United States.
+NOAA has many sites nationwide with a

 Electricity